ARMmbed/mbed-tools/README.md

 ## Installation

-It is recommended that a virtual environment such as [Pipenv](https://github.com/pypa/pipenv/blob/master/README.md) is used for all installations to avoid Python dependency conflicts.
+We recommend installing `mbed-tools` in a Python virtual environment to avoid dependency conflicts.

 To install the most recent production quality release use: